ActivityWatch/docs/writing-watchers.rst

 Writing watchers for ActivityWatch is pretty easy, all you need is the :code:`aw-client` library.

-**NOTE:** These examples runs the client in *testing* mode, which means that it will try to connect to a aw-server in testing mode on the port 5666 instead of the normal 5600.
+.. note:: These examples runs the client in *testing* mode, which means that it will try to connect to a aw-server in testing mode on the port 5666 instead of the normal 5600.

 Minimal client
 --------------